NovatecConsulting/bpm-exercise/README.md

 The second chapter also includes to implement your previously modeled bpmn-process with Camunda7 and Spring-Boot.

-3. The third chapter deals with a first simple migration from Camunda 7 to Camunda 8 with the integeration of the 'camunda-7-adapter' community project.
+3. The third chapter deals with the migration from Camunda 7 to Camunda 8.
 ---

 ### [Chapter1: BPMN 2.0](/chapter1-bpmn/readme.md)